AltEGE/CS105-Projects/README.md

 Introduction to Object-Oriented Programming

-Banana Republic Character Dressing Game
+Banana Republic (Character Dressing & Games)
-A humorous and engaging game inspired by the fictional Banana Republic, designed for the CS105 course project.
+It is a humorous and engaging game inspired by the fictional Banana Republic, designed for the CS105 course project.

 Overview
-The Banana Republic Character Dressing Game is a playful online game where users can create accounts, play games to earn chips, buy clothing for their characters, and manage their accounts through the Banana Republic's unique financial system.
+The Banana Republic Game is a playful online game where users can create accounts, play games to earn chips, buy clothing for their characters, and manage their accounts through the Banana Republic's unique financial system.

 Features